Kirkhill, South Lanarkshire

-Kirkhill is a district of the town of Cambuslang, South Lanarkshire, Scotland.
+Kirkhill (Cnoc na Cille) is a district of the town of Cambuslang, South Lanarkshire, Scotland.

 History

 Kirkhill is one of the oldest parts of Cambuslang, growing up around the church after which the area is named (see History of Cambuslang).
 The existing building dates from 1841, although it is known that a church was at that location from the 15th century.
 Nowadays this neighbourhood is mostly tenement and maisonette apartments with a few shops and a local public house, as well as the old church – by 2017 it was no longer being used for services, with its congregation having merged with that of St Andrew's Church located in the modern centre of the town; proposals were made for it to be sold to a local nursery school and converted for their use.
 The adjacent recreational hall is still used by local groups.

 Down the hill towards Hamilton Road is an Aldi supermarket (built on the site of Gateside Secondary School), the town's medical clinic and bowling club (Whitefield B.C., who play on the former ground of 19th century football club Cambuslang F.C.)
 The area was the home of the boxer Scott Harrison when he was young.